-My Lemonade Beyonce Cake, inspired by her album, is a celebration of lemons!
-Tart and aromatic, it’s made up of lemon flavoured vanilla cake, lemon buttercream frosting and topped with sour lemonade jellies!
+My lemonade cake, aka my lemonade Beyonce cake, inspired by her album, is a celebration of lemons!
+Tart and aromatic, it’s made up of lemon-flavored vanilla cake, lemon buttercream frosting, and topped with sour lemonade jellies!

 I love the look of this cake.
 That pattern on the side fo the cake takes a lot of patience.
 I would recommend putting on a podcast while you pipe.
 But it’s so effective!
 I love the jellies on top.
 They’re so yummy.
 I would recommend adding them up to an hour before serving the cake.

 What does lemonade cake taste like?